adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 Looking at our regression, there is a slight positive relationship that is significant (p < 0.05) but has a small R^2 of 0.00662.
 I expected the variance to be high but not this high.

 The first version of my analysis stopped here.
-After sitting on it for a few days, I realized that players don’t look at the Encyclopedia of Chess Openings for ideas, they use a database of games from Master level players.
-After adding this extra field, I will do a second regression on the player ratings and the number of moves from Master games featured.
+After sitting on it for a few days, I realized that players don’t stop memorizing lines when the Encyclopedia of Chess Openings line ends, they often follow a game played by Masters before entering a novelty.
+After adding this extra field, I made a second regression of the player ratings and the number of moves followe from a Master game.

 ```python
 fig, ax = plot.subplots()